 The residency training program in otolaryngology at Loma Linda consists of five years of progressive training in otolaryngology - head and neck surgery.
 The program provides excellent clinical training under the supervision of fellowship trained attending staff representing every subspecialty in otolaryngology.

-The first year consists of a rotating internship with three months as the intern on the head and neck surgical oncology service at Loma Linda University Medical Center, three months of general surgery, and then one month long rotations in SICU, plastic surgery, neurosurgery, cardiothoracic sugery, anesthesia, and emergency medicine.
+The first year consists of a rotating internship with three months as the intern on the head and neck surgical service at Loma Linda University Medical Center, three months of general surgery, and a month-long rotations in SICU, plastic surgery, neurosurgery, cardiothoracic sugery, anesthesia, and emergency medicine.

-The third year expands upon the skills developed in the first year.
+The third year expands upon the skills developed in the first two years.
 Increasing responsibilities are reflected in the resident's involvement in patient consultation, continuation of experience in managing patients seen in the outpatient clinic, and refining diagnostic and treatment skills.
-Further surgical skills are learned, including neck dissection, endoscopic sinus surgery, laser surgery, nasal and paranasal sinus surgery, and repair of facial fractures.
+Further surgical skills are learned, including endoscopic sinus surgery, facial plastic surgery and laryngeal surgery.

-In the fourth year of otolaryngology training, the resident bears tremendous responsibility in the management of patients, and develops knowledge and experience in the management of various medical and surgical complications, as well as rehabilitative techniques and procedures.
+In the fourth yearof otolaryngology training, the resident bears tremendous responsibility in the management of patients, and develops knowledge and experience in the management of various medical and surgical complications, as well as rehabilitative techniques and procedures.
 Surgical skills are refined and new skills are learned in otologic surgery and tumor surgery of the head and neck, as well as complex reconstructive surgery.
-During the OTO-3, each resident also spends six months developing research skills while carrying out a personally selected project.
+During the PGY-4, each resident also spends four protected months developing research skills while carrying out a personally selected project.

-The fourth year of otolaryngology (chief resident, OTO-4) is one of total responsibility involving administrative duties pertaining to scheduling, residency training, teaching assignments, and the completion of ongoing research projects.
-Six months are spent at the Loma Linda University and six months at the Loma Linda Veterans Administration hospital.
-This year the resident will oversee the care of all patients on the assigned otolaryngology service.
-Total exposure to the surgical experience of the full-time and part-time staff is the highlight of this year, including neuro-otologic and micro-vascular surgery.
-This surgical experience prepares the chief resident for certification in the specialty of otolaryngology - head and neck surgery.
+The final year of otolaryngology is one of total responsibility involving administrative duties pertaining to scheduling, residency training, teaching assignments, and solidification of surgical skills.
+This year the resident will oversee the care of all patients on the assigned otolaryngology service and will spend four months as chief at each of our three hospitals.
+This experience prepares the chief resident for certification in the specialty of otolaryngology - head and neck surgery.

 The Faculty Medical Offices house the clinic for head and neck oncology, otology, and pediatric otolaryngology.
 There is an attached 6 room outpatient surgery suite where outpatient pediatric surgeries are performed.